descartez/kitchenette/README.md

     - Allow "admin" users to manage the saved and submitted recipes
   - Rspec tests
     - Show how and where tests are configured/written to ensure integrity of the application

+### What it's built on:
+  - Rails 5
+  - Auth with Devise